About open lab

 Our Digital Civics funding includes the EPSRC Centre for Doctoral Training in Digital Civics, training 55 PHD students 2014-2022 and the Digital Economy Research Centre, employing 25 postdoctoral researchers across faculties in Newcastle and Northumbria University.

-These research projects run across the world from teaching children digital skills in the North East to working with refugees in Lebanon.
+These HCI research projects run across the world from teaching children digital skills in the North East to working with refugees in Lebanon.
 We also have Open Lab Athens, a research lab working in Greece.

 Open Lab’s machine learning group aims to develop state-of-the-art machine learning algorithms and AI for real-world applications.